 It’s important that you dry off your dog well – leaving their coat and skin damp can result in skin concerns and fungal growth.

 - Have a dedicated, absorbent towel and dry the coat in the direction of hair growth.
 Ensure you pay attention to the legs and tail, behind the ears and all those nooks and crannies.

 - If your dog needs some motivation to stay still while you do this, get someone to help you distract him with a toy or a treat so you can concentrate on drying everything.

 - We’d also recommend you speak to a professional groomer or to your vet about drying long-haired or double-coated dogs to make sure that you get them really dry with as little hassle as possible.

-- This would also be a good time to administer ear drops
+- This is also a good time to administer ear drops

-- Prepare your equipment and accessories before you start
+- Get all your equipment and accessories ready before you start

 - Finally – don’t forget the treats!
 It’s not only your pooch who will deserve a big congratulations after bath time…